Research Frontpage

 • Conversion quality: meeting rates, qualification rates, stage progression, and opportunity creation.

-• Operational accuracy: fewer routing errors, fewer stale fields, fewer sync failures, and fewer silent workflow breaks.
+• Operational accuracy: fewer routing errors, stale fields, sync failures, and silent workflow breaks.

 • Forecast quality: cleaner pipeline visibility and lower variance in expected revenue.